-The University of Denver Graduate School of Professional Psychology (GSPP), with its history of pioneering innovative training in psychology is excited to offer a new Master of Arts degree in Sport and Performance Psychology.
+The University of Denver Graduate School of Professional Psychology (GSPP), with its history of pioneering innovative training in psychology, offers a Master of Arts degree in Sport and Performance Psychology.
 This degree is intended for individuals in the sport, performing arts, health and fitness, or mental health fields who want to develop their ability to improve the performance and lives of those with whom they work.
+(See current alumni positions.)
 Those applicants involved in coaching and teaching in sport and performance settings are encouraged to add to their skills and abilities through this training.
 Denver's passion for sports and a thriving performing arts scene make it a perfect place to master the practice of sport and performance psychology.
 Students in the MASPP program are encouraged to continue their training by applying to the PsyD program.

 The field of sport and performance psychology is concerned with the psychological factors that influence human performance.
 Simply put, sport and performance psychology is about improving the lives of others.
 It involves assessment and intervention strategies that enhance an individual's performance and personal growth.